-The majority of land owned by the council is open space.
-If there is an area of open space adjoining your property that you would like to purchase or require access over please apply by using our Council Land Enquiry form, you will be required to upload plans and other documents.
+The majority of the land we own is open space.
+Let us know if there is an area of open space adjoining your property that you would like to purchase or require access over.
+You can apply for either of these by using our Council Land Enquiry form.
+You will be required to upload plans and other documents.

-The council is under no obligation to sell any land you request to buy, but we will always consider the request made unless it meets one of the following criteria:
+We are under no obligation to sell any land you request to buy.
+However, we will always consider the request made unless it meets one of the following criteria:

-At this point an informal consultation will begin to determine whether or not the council wishes to sell or keep the area of land in question.
+At this point an informal consultation will begin to determine whether or not the council wishes to sell or keep the area of land.
 This decision will be based on a number of factors and you will be advised in writing of the outcome.

-If the council does not wish to proceed with selling the land you will be advised of the reasons for the refusal.
-If the council is willing to sell the land you will be advised of the procedure and fees involved and asked to confirm that you are willing to proceed with the application.
+If we do not wish to sell the land you will be advised of the reasons for the refusal.
+If we are willing to sell the land you will be advised of the procedure and fees involved.
+You will then need to confirm that you are willing to proceed with the application.

 Once you have confirmed that you wish to proceed the council will undertake a process of consultation to check there are no objections or reasons why the sale cannot take place.